Sean-Dickey-thycotic-com/ssi-docs/openshift/secretserver.md

 The deployment is designed to be easily integratable in to existing deployment environments, as Secret requests only need to have the various [Annotations](#Annotations) added to them in order for the Secret Server based workflow to be enacted.

-__Note:__ There are numerous different ways of configuring OpenShift for different operating environments.
+>**Note**: There are numerous different ways of configuring OpenShift for different operating environments.
 Hence this guide, although intending to give a solid baseline idea for deployment of the integration, will not be the sole, authoritative way in which the integration can function or be deployed.
 All examples below use the `default` namespace which, alongside some other components, will likely need to be modified to ensure suitability with your organization's OpenShift environment.

 ## The Webhook